OsadeBOH/OsadeBOH/README.md

 - 👋 Hi, I’m @OsadeBOH
 - 👀 I’m interested in Health Data Science
 - 🌱 I’m currently learning Data Science/Analytics
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Disease surveillance ML Projects in Africa
-- 📫 How to reach me ...
+- 📫 How to reach me docosade@gmail.com

 <!---
 OsadeBOH/OsadeBOH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.